Podcast producer and sailor: David Hows

 It was such a great experience that I wrote and published an iBook ‘Sailing the Tasman Sea’, so my Dad could keep a memory of our treasured trip together, forever.
 This was the first time in my life that I really understood the power of capturing and sharing stories.
 I am not a writer or journalist.
 I am a sailor and I love introducing new people to my love of all things - sailing.

 My ‘Ocean Gem’ racing crew and I have now competed in more than 400 races and regattas since 2014 including the Rolex Sydney Hobart Race, the Sydney to Gold Coast Race, Hamilton Island Race Week, the Queensland Beneteau Cup (winning in 2015 and 2017) and the Solo Tasman Race (winning in 2018).
 I have been north to Hamilton Island and south to Sydney multiple times.
-I have now crossed the Tasman twice solo and I think we are possibly the only 1992 Beneteau to ever get a carbon sail wardrobe and an IRC rating in Australia.
+I have now crossed the Tasman three times (twice solo) and I think we are possibly the only 1992 Beneteau to ever get a carbon sail wardrobe and an IRC rating in Australia.
 We have also won back to back Keel Boat Club Championships at the Southport Yacht Club in 2016 and 2017.

 In 2018 Australian Sailing awarded me the honour and the title of Australian Sailing: Queensland Offshore Sailor of the Year.